 How Stock Split is different from a bonus issue of shares?

 A company announces a stock split when the share price of the company increases too high or beyond certain level whereas the company announces a bonus issue when its cash reserves increase and it decides to convert the increased value into shares.
 Thus the shareholder gets a bonus share free of cost.

-In Bonus Share, there is no change in face value but in Stock Split the face value of stock is adjusted accordingly.
+In Bonus Share, there is no change in face value but in Stock Split the face value of the stock is adjusted accordingly.